Help Keep Bears Wild

-Studies show that a big meal of tasty, nutritious seeds — a natural food for bears — is often the first reward a bear gets for exploring human places.
-Letting your bird feeders turn into bear feeders teaches bears that it’s safe to come close to people and homes looking for food.
+Studies show that often the first reward a bear gets for exploring human places is a big meal of tasty, nutritious seeds (a natural food for bears).
+Letting your bird feeders turn into bear feeders teaches bears that coming close to people and homes looking for food is a good idea.
 For bears, that can end up being a deadly lesson.

 We recommend not feeding birds during the months when bears are active.